Singapore Goods and Services Tax (GST) Guide

 - Be on GIRO Scheme for payment and/or refund of GST; and

 - Provide the security deposit as may be imposed by the Comptroller on a case-by-case basis.

 - Attend the compulsory seminar “Introduction to GST” by IRAS within three months from the effective date of registration;

 - Remain GST-registered for at least two years; and

 - Comply fully with the Responsibilities and Obligations of a GST-registered person and any other conditions as may be imposed by the Comptroller.

 After going through the Responsibilities and Obligations, please do a cost-benefit analysis before applying for GST registration.

-Do note that the administrative cost of being GST-registered may outweigh the benefits.
+Do note that the administrative cost of being GST-registered Singapore may outweigh the benefits.
 For example, you need to consider the cash flow outlay you may face as you would have to account for and pay GST to the Comptroller even if you have not received payment from your customers.
-It is advisable to have a full-time accounting staff or engage professional accounting service.
+It is advisable to have a full-time accounting staff or engage in professional accounting service.